JoelBrd/Socket/docs/intro.md

 **Socket** is a Roblox plugin that allows us to easily run code in Roblox Studio.

 #### Why do I need **Socket** when I have the **Command Line**?
-You can obviously run code through the command line, but you're limited to this interface:
+You can run code through the command line, but you're limited to this interface:

 ![image](/command_line.png)